EOSIO/eosjs/README.md

 # Related Libraries

-These libraries are integrated into eosjs seemlessly so you probably do not need to use them directly.
-They are exported here giving more API access from `eosjs` or may be used separately.
+These libraries are integrated into `eosjs` seamlessly so you probably do not need to use them directly.
+They are exported here giving more API access or in some cases may be used standalone.

 ```javascript
 var {api, ecc, json, Fcbuffer, format} = Eos.modules